-Aegon Nederland N.V. (hereafter: Aegon Nederland) is the holding company of Aegon Levensverzekering N.V. and several other companies, such as Aegon Schadeverzekering N.V. (hereafter: Aegon Schadeverzekering), Aegon Spaarkas N.V. and Aegon Bank N.V., which together form the Aegon Nederland-group.
-The Executive Board of Aegon Nederland centrally manages the Aegon Nederland-group and also forms the statutory board in charge of the day-to-day management of Aegon Schadeverzekering.
-Because Aegon Schadeverzekering is part of the Aegon Nederland-group, the report on the system of governance will also contain various references to Aegon Nederland, amongst others the key functions that are centrally organized at Aegon Nederland.
+Aegon Nederland is the holding company of Aegon Schadeverzekering and several other insurance companies which together form Aegon Nederland.
+The Statutory Management Board of Aegon Nederland centrally manages Aegon Nederland companies and also forms the statutory management board in charge of the day-to-day management of Aegon Schadeverzekering.
+Since Aegon Schadeverzekering is part of Aegon Nederland, the report on the system of governance will also contain various references to Aegon Nederland, amongst others the governance, remuneration policy, risk system and key functions that are centrally organized at Aegon Nederland.

 Aegon Nederland operates in an ever changing environment due to customer and stakeholder demands, as well as market developments.
 By providing clear information ("Klantbelang Centraal" or Customer Centricity) and easily comprehensible products and services, Aegon Nederland empowers people to make better financial decisions.

 Over the last few years, Aegon Nederland's strategy has been enhanced and refined.
 Changes to the strategy have been made to reflect developments inside as well as outside of the company.
 Changes to our organization and governance structure were required; further transforming the organization from being product-driven towards being customer-driven.

+Aegon Nederland is furthermore divided into four Business Units: Life, Bank, Mortgages and Workplace Solutions.
+For each Business Unit, a management team with full managerial accountability for the business has been established.
+Within each Business Unit, the managerial team of each legal entity remains responsible for its own statutory accounting and reporting (including SII reporting).
+By creating separate management accounting segments and bringing value delivery and cost under control of the relevant Business Unit accountability will further increase.

+The Business Units are managed and organized in two categories, beina:

+- Financial Assets: where we focus on maximizing value and releasing capital over time to invest in Strategic Assets; and - Strategic Assets: the businesses in which we will invest and grow our customer base, improve customer retention and increase margins.

-By doing so, the organizational structure is now more aligned to our business strategy and consequently, a more efficient and effective execution of our strategy can be expected: Drive for Growth, Scale-up for the Future, and Manage for Value.
-Aegon Nederland has made progress in the execution of Aegon Nederland's strategy by driving efficiencies and allocating capital to those activities with the best growth prospects.
-For further information we refer to the following table.
+The Business Unit Workplace Solutions (comprising of Aegon Schadeverzekering, Aegon Cappital B.V., Nedasco B.V., TKP Pensioen B.V., Robidus Groep B.V. and Aegon Advies) is considered a Strategic Asset.
+By doing so, the organizational structure is now more aligned to our business strategy and consequently, a more efficient and effective execution of our strategy can be expected.

-To improve the corporate agility to drive productivity, time to market, quality and customer and employee satisfaction, Aegon Nederland incorporated agile functions and responsibilities and implemented SAFE processes to support our delivery of value to our clients (so called Target Operating Model).
-The processes are designed to find the optimal balance between 'value, time criticallity and risk reduction' and align 'strategy with execution'.
+To improve the corporate agility to drive productivity, time to market, quality and customer and employee satisfaction, Aegon Nederland incorporated agile functions and responsibilities and implemented SAFE processes to support our delivery of value to our clients.
+The processes are designed to find the optimal balance between 'value, time criticality and risk reduction' and align 'strategy with execution'.
 This ensures a way of working in which Quality by Design is embedded.
-The following three departments are established in our Operating Model: